tobias-sung/my-notes/content/Project Portos/7 - Reading from Configuration File.md

 # Adding additional settings
 Adding additional configuration settings was very simple thanks to the way the original project was designed.

-I tried adding an extra option for configuring the domain name of the HTTPS server, and I just had to make the following changes:
+I tried adding an extra option for configuring the domain name of the HTTPS server (titled `http_server`), and I just had to make the following changes:
 **"wifi_setting.h"**
 ```c
 typedef struct {